MaterializeInc/materialize/doc/user/content/ingest-data/cdc-sql-server.md

 Change Data Capture (CDC) allows you to track and propagate changes in a SQL Server database to downstream consumers.
-In this guide, we’ll cover how to use Materialize to create and efficiently maintain real-time materialized views on top of CDC data.
+In this guide, we’ll cover how to use Materialize to create and efficiently maintain real-time views with incrementally updated results on top of CDC data.

 {{< tip >}}
 {{< guided-tour-blurb-for-ingest-data >}}